 In today’s rapidly changing healthcare industry, U.S. hospitals and health systems are contending with tightening margins that conflict with an ever-expanding list of capital needs.
 Given competing demands on scarce capital resources, an organization’s long-term success and sustainability hinges on its ability to make smart strategic investment decisions today.
 The alignment of capital decisions and capital management with the organization’s strategic objectives is critical.1

 Adopting a thoughtful capital allocation process allows hospitals and health systems to find an acceptable balance between the need for continuing strategic investment and the ability to generate capital capacity.
-Such an approach brings together strategy, financial and capital planning, and budgeting.
+Such an approach brings together strategy, financial and capital budgeting, and planning.
 The process also helps to foster an organizational culture that respects the relationships among strategic objectives, capital capacity (i.e., the capital required to fund strategic and routine capital needs), and financial risk.

 With the transition to a value-based payment and care delivery model, now is the time for hospitals and health systems to reassess the capital allocation processes they have in place and make sure they are well designed with these objectives in mind.